 Clinical Staff & Leadership Team

-A graduate of Georgetown University School of Medicine, Dr. Abby Morris is a board-certified psychiatrist with diverse experience in community mental health, substance abuse, inpatient and private practice settings.
-She is responsible for all inpatient care, training and future operations...
+A graduate of Georgetown University School of Medicine, Dr. Abby Morris is board-certified in psychiatry and addiction medicine with diverse experience in community mental health, substance abuse, inpatient and private practice settings.
+She is responsible for all inpatient care, training and...

 Director of Nursing